DextroLaev/da6401_assignment3/README.md

     ├── train.py                    # Script to train vanilla Seq2Seq (beam sizes 1,2,4)
-    ├── test.py                     # Script to load & evaluate saved Attention model or vanilla model ├── main.py                     # Runs the training of attention or vanilla by taking command line arguments
+    ├── test.py                     # Script to load & evaluate saved Attention model or vanilla model ├── main.py                     # Runs the training of attention or vanilla by taking command line arguments ├── utils.py                     # Contains some of the helper function needed by other scripts.
+    ├── connectitvity.py                     # Contains the script that creates the visualization of attention heatmap script.

 ## 📂 Repository Structure